microsoft/vscode-dev-containers/README.md

 For this setup the `.vscode/devContainer.json` defines the following attributes:
 - `dockerFile`: the location of the Dockerfile that defines the contents of the container.
 The path is relative to the location of the `.vscode` folder.
 This [page](dev-container-dockerfile.md) provides more information for how to create a Dockerfile for a Development Container.
 - `appPort`: an application port that is opened by the container, that is, when the container supports running a server that is listening at a particular port.
-- `extensions`: a set of extensions (given as an array of extension IDs) that should be installed into the container. .
+- `extensions`: a set of VS Code extensions (given as an array of extension IDs) that should be installed into the container. .

 For example: